Smukanec/Jarvik_W/README.md

 An optional API key field is provided and saved in `localStorage` as well.
 If `users.json` is missing authentication is disabled and the interface loads immediately.
+The token is shown in the web interface and can be copied with a button after logging in.

 ## Running Tests